cecilegaudron/my-portfolio/notes-readme.md

 Fixed errors
 Error with the h2 child of spans.
 I deleted the span and I replace them by a div.

 I have a horizontaly scroolbar, all my sections are with "width:100%".
-I add the attribute "max-width:100%" to my nav.
+I add the attribute "max-width:100%" to the nav and footer.